ProspektsMarch22/get_next_line/README.md

 }
 ```

-In this function, we take a memory area represented by a `void` pointer, and given its limits - the `size_t n` argument - we search for a specific character whithin it.
+In this function, we take a memory area represented by a `void` pointer, and given its limits - the `size_t n` argument - we search for a specific character within it.

 If we find said character, the function returns an address to it.
-If this address is in the middle of a string, we get the a substring that starts with the character.
+If this address is in the middle of a string, we get a substring that starts with the character.

 If we do not find the character, or the size argument is invalid, the function returns `NULL`.